-A spatial anchor represents an important point in the world that the system keeps track of over time.
-Each anchor has a coordinate system that adjusts as needed, relative to other anchors or frames of reference, in order to ensure that anchored holograms stay precisely in place.
-Rendering a hologram in an anchor's coordinate system gives you the most accurate positioning for that hologram at any given time.
-This comes at the cost of small adjustments over time to the hologram's position as the system continually moves it back into place relative to the real world.
+A spatial anchor represents an important point in the world that the system tracks over time.
+Each anchor has an adjustable coordinate system, based on other anchors or frames of reference, to ensure anchored holograms stay precisely in place.
+Rendering a hologram in an anchor's coordinate system gives you the most precise positioning for that hologram at any given time.
+This comes at the cost of small adjustments over time to the hologram's position as the system continually moves it back into place based on the real world.

 You can also persist and share spatial anchors across application sessions and across devices:

 - By saving local spatial anchors to disk and loading them back later, your application can calculate the same location in the real world across multiple application sessions on a single HoloLens.

 - By using Azure Spatial Anchors to create a cloud anchor, your application can share a spatial anchor across multiple HoloLens, iOS, and Android devices.
 By having each device render a hologram using the same spatial anchor, users will see the hologram appear at the same place in the real world.
 This allows for real-time shared experiences.

 - You can also use Azure Spatial Anchors for asynchronous hologram persistence across HoloLens, iOS, and Android devices.
 By sharing a durable cloud spatial anchor, multiple devices can observe the same persisted hologram over time, even if those devices aren't present together at the same time.

 For standing-scale or room-scale experiences for tethered desktop headsets that will stay within a 5-meter diameter, you can typically use the stage frame of reference instead of spatial anchors, which provides you a single coordinate system in which to render all content.
 However, if your application lets users wander beyond 5 meters in HoloLens, perhaps operating throughout an entire floor of a building, you'll need spatial anchors to keep content stable.